AaronFriel/react-hot-loader/README.md

 ## Using Webpack loader instead of Babel plugin

-You may not use Babel in your project, React Hot Loader provides a Webpack loader with **[limited support](https://github.com/gaearon/react-hot-loader#known-limitations)**.
+You may not use Babel in your project, Rlyeh provides a Webpack loader with **[limited support](https://github.com/gaearon/rlyeh#known-limitations)**.
 If you want to use it, you can add it in your Webpack config. **If you use Babel, you don't need to add this loader**.

 ```js
 // webpack.config.js